ruivo-hash/SeleniumTestAutomation/README.md

 # SeleniumTestAutomation
-Examples of automation projects with Selenium WebDriver and Java
+Examples of automation projects with Selenium WebDriver